KittyGiraudel/site/_posts/2013-02-11-sass-structure.md

   - architecture
 ---

-> **Edit (2014/05/13):** after a year, I got much better with Sass architecture.
-I suggest you have a look at <a href="https://www.sitepoint.com/architecture-sass-project/">this post.
+> **Edit (2014/05/13):** after a year, I got much better with Sass.
+I suggest you have a look at [this post about Sass architecture](https://www.sitepoint.com/architecture-sass-project/).

 <!-- -->

 > **Edit (2013/02/27):** this post contains valuable yet outdated informations.
-To have a look at my current Sass structure, please have a look at <a href="https://github.com/HugoGiraudel/hugogiraudel.github.com/tree/master/sass">the GitHub repo.
+To have a look at my current Sass structure, please have a look at [the GitHub repo](https://github.com/HugoGiraudel/hugogiraudel.com/tree/master/assets/sass).

 Hi people!
 Ever since the redesign a few weeks ago I have never stopped trying optimizing the performance of the site.
 One of my biggest concerns was having a stylesheet which is both nice and efficient.